-- If the thesis contains substantial third party copyright material or has General Data Protection Regulation issues, then two separate digital copies of the thesis should be uploaded: one complete version of the thesis (as examined) and one abridged version with the third party copyright material removed. - Copies of published articles should not be included in the uploaded version of the thesis.
-Instead, a link or DOI (Digital Object Identifier) should be made in PURE. - A shorter declaration statement is included compared to the one used for the examination copy. - The Repository team checks the thesis for the unsigned declaration and that the TDA is complete and uploaded. - The Repository team will notify the Doctoral School and the College Postgraduate Administrator when the thesis has been submitted. - The Doctoral School will confirm if an embargo has been granted. - Once the thesis has been uploaded and the library confirms that it is on PURE (to the PhD Administrator and Awards Office), the PGR administrator will then send the paperwork relating to the viva voce examination and the relevant PURE data to the Awards Office.
+- Copies of published articles should not be included in the uploaded version of the thesis.
+Instead, a link or DOI (Digital Object Identifier) should be made in PURE. - The Repository team checks the thesis for the unsigned declaration and that the TDA is complete and uploaded. - The Repository team will notify the Doctoral School and the College Postgraduate Administrator when the thesis has been submitted. - The Doctoral School will confirm if an embargo has been granted. - Once the thesis has been uploaded and the repository team confirms that it is on PURE (to the PGR Administrator), the PGR administrator will then send the paperwork relating to the viva voce examination and the relevant PURE data to the Awards Office.
 The Awards Office confirms by email to the student that the examination process is completed and that the award letter has been sent. - Once the Repository team has received copy of the Awards letter, the thesis will be validated in PURE and published online via the library catalogue immediately or at the end of an embargo period. - The thesis will also be harvested by the British Library via their ETHOS online thesis repository.